4 ways to boost the mental health benefits of your next workout

 Yoga stretches the body and strengthens the core.
 It also places tremendous focus on deep, conscious breathing, which can help tame stress and calm the mind.
 Many people find that yoga helps them feel more peaceful and positive, and it’s proven to improve sleep quality and relieve symptoms of depression and anxiety.
 Even better?
 Most people feel better immediately following a yoga session — and with regular practice, the mind-body benefits actually increase over time.6

 Now that you know how moving your body can benefit your mind, you have even more reasons to make exercise part of your healthy routine.
-For more mood-boosting ideas you can try right now, check out our emotional wellness tools.
+Why not try some of these ideas and see what works for you.

 1Sammi R. Chekroud et al., “Association Between Physical Exercise and Mental Health in 1.2 Million Individuals in the USA Between 2011 and 2015: A Cross-Sectional Study,” Lancet Psychiatry, August 8, 2018.